Open-Science-Training-Handbook/Open-Science-Training-Handbook_SK/02OpenScienceBasics/03OpenResearchSoftwareAndOpenSource.md

 * Má softvér podmienky na používanie?

-* Je zdrojový kód dostupný na kontrolu?
-Je možné preskúmať zdrojový kód?
+* Je možné preskúmať zdrojový kód?
 Is the source code available for inspection?

-* Je úplná história zdrojového kódu k dispozícii na preskúmanie prostredníctvom verejne dostupnej histórie verzií?
+* Je vývoj verzií zdrojového kódu k dispozícií na preskúmanie prostredníctvom verejne dostupnej histórie verzií?
 Is the full history of the source code available for inspection through a publicly available version history?

 * Sú závislosti (dependencies) softvéru \(hardvér a softvér\) správne opísané?
 Vyžaduje získanie a použitie týchto závislostí iba primerane minimálne úsilie?
 Are the dependencies of the software (hardware and software) described properly?Do these dependencies require only a reasonably minimal amount of effort to obtain and use?